webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Rolling-Dice.md

 >For GM intrusion on a defense roll, a roll of 1 might mean that the PC takes 2 additional points of damage from the attack, indicating that the opponent got in a lucky blow.
 >[!tip]
->For complete details about GM intrusion and how to use it to best effect in the game, see the [[Running-the-Cypher-System|Running the Cypher System]] chapter.
+>For complete details about GM intrusion and how to use it to best effect in the game, see the [[Compendiums/CSRD/en/Rules/Running-the-Cypher-system|Running the Cypher System]] chapter.

 ####  Minor Effect
 >A minor effect happens when a player rolls a natural 19.
 Most of the time, a minor effect is slightly beneficial to the PC, but not overwhelming.